-Our schools will identify who our vulnerable children are, ensuring all staff and volunteers know the processes to secure advice, help and support where needed in relation to child developmental needs or Family and environmental factors.
+Our school will identify who our vulnerable children are, ensuring all staff and volunteers know the processes to secure advice, help and support where needed in relation to child developmental needs or Family and environmental factors.

-When a multi-agency response is required, the process needs to be initiated to ensure all professionals are working together.
+When a multi-agency response is required the TAC/ESCO process needs to be initiated to ensure all professionals are working together.

-We refer to the Local Safeguarding Children's Partnership for guidance on Early Help and the team around the child process.
+We refer to the Local Safeguarding Children's Partnership for guidance on Early Help and the TAC process.

-9. The 4 categories of abuse (KCSIE 2024, Par 24 - 28):
+10. The 4 categories of abuse (KCSIE 2024, Par 24 - 28):

-9.1 Abuse (KCSIE 2024, Par 24).
+10.1 Abuse (KCSIE 2024, Par 24).

 Child abuse is the maltreatment of a child by another person - by adults or children.
-Somebody may abuse, neglect or exploit a child by inflicting harm or failing to act to prevent harm.
+Somebody may abuse or neglect a child by inflicting harm or failing to act to prevent harm.
 Abuse, neglect including exploitation and other safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap.